Eye cancer

 Types of eye cancer

-There are many different types of eye cancer, each affecting different parts of the eye.
+Cancer that starts in your eye is called primary eye cancer.
+There are many different types of primary eye cancer.
+Each type affects different parts of the eye.

 Uveal melanoma

-Uveal melanomas most often develop in the choroid.
-These types of eye cancer are also called choroidal melanomas.
+Uveal melanomas that develop in the choroid are also called choroidal melanomas.

 Conjunctival melanoma

-This type of cancer also starts in pigmented cells called melanocytes, but in the covering of the eye (conjunctiva).
+This type of cancer also starts in pigmented cells called melanocytes.
+But it develops in the covering of the eye (conjunctiva).
 This thin membrane covers the white of the eye and the inside of the eyelids.

 Ocular lymphoma

-This type of cancer starts in part of your immune system (the lymphatic system) within your eye.
+This type of cancer starts in part of your immune system (the lymphatic system) in your eye.

 Retinoblastoma

 This is the most common eye cancer in children.
 It’s usually diagnosed in children under three and can affect one or both eyes.
-It develops in the retina.
+This type of eye cancer starts in the retina.
 This is the back inner surface of the eye.
-It often shows up as an unusually white reflection from the pupil, particularly in photographs.
+Retinoblastoma often shows up as an unusual white reflection from the pupil, particularly in photographs.

 Other types of eye cancer